qatrackplus/qatrackplus/deploy/docker/README.md

 Default login is username `admin`, password `admin`.
 You should change this through the QATrack+ admin interface once you have first logged in.

+With all default settings within Docker left as is, this will now automatically start the server each time the computer is turned on.

+## Advanced usage tips

 ### Accessing the Django shell